waelsk95l/Detection-Engineering-Lab/Case1_powershell_detection/README.md

-# Case1 Suspicious PowerShell Execution
+# Case 1 – Suspicious PowerShell Execution Detection

 This lab demonstrates how to detect suspicious PowerShell activity using Windows Event Logs and Sysmon.

 ## Lab Scenario

-An attacker executes a PowerShell command that downloads and executes a malicious payload.
+An attacker executes a malicious PowerShell command that downloads and executes a remote payload.

 Example: